 “The composition of your soil’s organic matter is a combination of living, decaying, and dead plants and animals.
 Living organisms include bacteria, worms, fungi, plant roots, etc…As these elements decay, they eventually become humus—the nutrient-rich matter that nourishes the soil.”

-Three topsoil and fertilizer tips for anyone with a green thumb this spring!
+Three topsoil and fertilizer tips for anyone with a green thumb!

-1. Whether you’re digging in the soil or working in an existing raised bed there are some tricks on prep!
+1. Whether you’re digging in the soil or working in an existing raised bed there are some tricks on prep for your fall crops!

 - Cut existing grass at your mower’s lowest setting.

 - To smother roots, spread a layer of newspaper about 12 sheets thick.
 You can use cardboard or newspapers to help keep grass and weeds from growing back.
 The staff will give you some if you need it!

 - Spread eight to twelve inches of organic matter (well-rotted manure, compost, or a mix of compost and shredded leaves) over the layers of newspaper.
 Or use triple mix — a mixture of loam, manure, and peat — Rake level.
 Start tilling it all in!

 Add Kellogg Garden Organics Organic Soil or G&B Organics to the bed